Therapy for Childhood Emotional Neglect (CEN)

 How Therapy Can Help You Reconnect

 Therapy isn’t about blaming the past but about making sense of how early experiences continue to shape your present.
 Healing from emotional neglect is about learning how to connect with emotions that were once ignored and discovering that your feelings are’t only valid but essential guides to befriend.
-Therapy can help you:
+Therapy for childhood emotional neglect can help you:

 • Develop emotional awareness so you can recognize and name your feelings